Can You Use a Leaf Blower To Dry Your Car?

 And there you have it!
 A leaf blower can help you dry a car, but there are safer ways to do so.

 If you’re in a rush (and who isn’t these days?), then wringing out an air compressor is the best way to quickly get your car dry without damaging the finish.
-Of course, if you don’t have an air compressor, you should dry the car by proven old-fashioned technique – a microfiber drying towel.
+Of course, if you don’t have an air compressor, you should dry the car with a proven old-fashioned technique – a microfiber drying towel.